The application period for the 2016 Secondary School Program is still open to:

 If you are not a US citizen or permanent resident, an F-1 student visa is required to study on campus.
 To be issued the F-1 student visa, you must first obtain an I-20 certificate of eligibility from Harvard Summer School.

-Please note: Because the submission period for I-20 certificate requirements is now closed, international applicants are only eligible to enroll as online students at this time.
+I-20 request deadline has passed: Because the submission period for I-20 certificate requirements is now closed, international applicants are only eligible to enroll as online students at this time.

 Admissions decisions are made on a rolling, first-come, first-served basis, and the selection process is very competitive.